Kenny Burgos: Early life

 Burgos and his three sisters were raised in the Bronx by a single mother.
-He attended the Bronx High School of Science and graduated from University at Albany, SUNY with a Bachelor of Arts degree in Economics.
-Burgos then began working for New York City Council Member Ruben Diaz, Sr., starting as a summer associate and eventually became a deputy chief of staff and budget director.
+He attended the Bronx High School of Science, where his class was two years below that of fellow future Democratic Assemblyman Zohran Mamdani, and graduated from University at Albany, SUNY with a Bachelor of Arts degree in Economics.
+Burgos then began working for New York City Council Member Rubén Díaz Sr., as a deputy chief of staff and budget director.
 Burgos is a member of Iota Phi Theta fraternity.

 Political career

 In February 2020, Marcos Crespo – Assemblyman for the 85th district and chair of the Bronx County Democratic Party – announced his resignation.
 Burgos announced he would run for the seat and, with the backing of the Bronx County Democratic Committee, defeated William Moore 62-38% in the Democratic primary.
 Burgos easily won the general election in the strongly Democratic seat, and was seated on November 12, 2020.

+In July 2024, Burgos resigned from the New York State Assembly and later became the Chief Executive Officer of New York Apartment Association, an organization that represents a coalition of property owners and managers who provide affordable multi-family housing in the state of New York.